fahmifj/fahmifj/README.md

 - 🐱‍💻 Web application security
 - 👨‍💻 Scripting with Python

-Some of my learning materials and resources are available in my [Repositories](https://github.com/fahmifj?tab=repositories).
+Some of my learning materials, resources and projects are available in my [Repositories](https://github.com/fahmifj?tab=repositories).
 ### 🔭 Things that I know and capable of ...

 - 🐱‍💻 Ethical hacking